Ongoing Professional Development

 Online Teach-Only Certification

-Every fall, spring, and summer term, C.A.L. offers the Online Teach-Only Certification (OTC) sequence.
+Every fall, spring, and summer term, the Center offers the Online Teach-Only Certification (OTC) sequence.
 Interested faculty can complete the entire sequence in one semester or complete sessions at their own pace.
 Participants pre-register for the workshop(s) of their choice.

 Online Build Certification